American Airlines Federal Credit Union Review: Excellent Rates for Airline Employees

 American Airlines Federal Credit Union FAQHere are the answers to some commonly asked questions about American Airlines Federal Credit Union.

-- Is American Airlines Federal Credit Union FDIC-insured?
+- Is American Airlines Credit Union FDIC insured?

 - Can anyone join American Airlines Federal Credit Union?

-Rates are subject to change.
-Information on accounts is accurate as of Jan.
-27, 2021.
+Rates are subject to change; unless otherwise noted, rates are updated periodically.
+All other information on accounts is accurate as of June 29, 2022.

 Editorial Note: This content is not provided by American Airlines Federal Credit Union.
 Any opinions, analyses, reviews or recommendations expressed in this article are those of the author alone and have not been reviewed, approved or otherwise endorsed by American Airlines Federal Credit Union.